kdong007/sample-graphql/graphql-tutorial.md

 -   If it is not an API, like an server side rendered HTML page => Not Graphql
 -   If you want some non-JSON response, like images, videos, binary data => Not Graphql

 A really abstract way of thinking Graphql is: **Graphql is a REST endpoint handler, sits on one REST endpoint.
-It is kind of like a SQL server accept SQL queries (select/update/delete... in Graphql grammar) in POST request, and return all responses in JSON.**
+It is kind of like a SQL server accepting SQL queries (select/update/delete... in Graphql grammar) in POST request, and return all responses in JSON.**

 _Just to be clear, it is not DB.
 I don't want to confuse you by mentioning SQL_